CGTC – Office of Institutional Effectiveness

 Professional Development/Special Projects Director

 The Professional Development/Special Projects Director is responsible for working with faculty and staff in an effort to improve their efficiency and productivity through self-development opportunities.
 Provides faculty and leadership development training as best practices and policies evolve in postsecondary education.
 Responsible for coordinating special projects such as, internal and external agency student success projects, program reviews, and faculty performance reviews.
 Mr. Lester holds an M.Ed. from the University of Georgia.

 Director for Research and Compliance

 The Director for Research and Compliance is responsible for the execution of duties necessary to ensure compliance with local, state, and federal requirements including Institution and programmatic accreditation; also, this position is responsible for performing data review and management in support of grants, special projects including the quality enhancement plan and student progression, internal surveys, and occupational program planning and assessment.
-Mr. VanLandingham has a Bachelor of Business Administration Degree in Management and is in progress towards a Master of Arts in Industrial and Organizational Psychology from the University of Georgia.
+Mr. VanLandingham holds an MA from the University of Georgia.

 IE Grants & Assessment Specialist